Alternate Rogue

 You use brute force not often employed by Rogues in combat.
 Your unorthodox fighting style grants you the benefits below:

-• Your unarmed strikes deal bludgeoning damage equal to one roll of your Exploit Die + your Strength modifier.
+- Your unarmed strikes deal bludgeoning damage equal to your Exploit Die + your Strength modifier on hit.

-• You can use the bonus action granted by your Cunning Action to attempt a grapple or shove attack.
+- You can use the bonus action granted by your Cunning Action to make an unarmed strike, Grapple, or Shove.

-• You can use your Constitution, instead of Dexterity, to calculate your Armor Class in light and medium armor.
+- You can use your Constitution, instead of Dexterity, when calculating your Armor Class in light and medium armor.

 Shake Down